isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust.md

 Only the title ownership is recorded on one of the selected blockchain for title documents.</p>
 <p></p>
-<p>And the security and reliability of your transactions are assured, as
+<p>And the security and reliability of TradeTrust is ensured through the
-TradeTrust's security assessment was comprehensively conducted by a third-party specialist, Ernst &amp; Young.</p>
+VAPT of the Smart Contract Code.
+This security assessment was comprehensively conducted by a third-party specialist, Ernst &amp; Young.</p>
 </div>
 </details>
 <details class="isomer-details">